steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 A designer can add interactivity without developer help by uploading a SVG image, for example in Content Management Systems.

-I made this handy color wheel for our Goldman Sachs Design System (which was public when I lead the team).
-It is still [available on Archive.org](https://web.archive.org/web/20220819072910/https://design.gs.com/home)
+I made this handy color wheel.

 _Hover over any color segment to view its name, RGB values, and hex code.
 Click to lock the color information to copy values._